is0xjh25/dns-server/README.md

 It can sometimes take a while for the server that was queried to give a response.
 To perform a recursive DNS lookup, many servers may need to be contacted (when starting from an empty cache, from a root DNS server down to an authoritative DNS server); any of them may be congested.
 Meanwhile, another request may have arrived, which the server cannot respond to if it was blocked by the completion of the first request.
 This option extends both options above and mitigates this problem, by enabling the processing of new requests while waiting for prior requests to complete.
 This may be done using multi-threading, or select(3)/epoll(7).
 Using multithreading may require explicit locking of shared resources, such as the cache, whereas a single threaded implementation using select() will not require that.
 However, using select() may require significant refactoring if it is not considered in the initial code design.
-\
-If you choose this option, you are expected to read further about multi-threading and/or select() on your own (extending from week 3 and 10 practicals).
-This is training for what computer professionals are expected to do.
-\

 ***
 More details in project specification!!!